timescale/docs/cloud/migrate-to-cloud/hypershift.md

 (<http://docs.timescale.com/cloud/latest/migrate-to-cloud/#migrate-an-active-database>).

 <highlight type="important">
-If you have a very large database, and Hypershift is going to have to run for a very long time to migrate it, for example, a day or more, ensure that you have a very stable network connection.
+If you have a large database, and Hypershift is going to have to run for a very long time to migrate it, for example, a day or more, ensure that you have a stable network connection.
 Hypershift is not able to recover if the network connection is interrupted.
+Additionally, when Hypershift is running, it holds a single transaction open for the entire duration of the migration.
+This prevents any autovacuum tasks from running, which can cause a range of different problems.
 </highlight>

 ## Prerequisites